Eschatologue/CM_wiki/docs/class/sorcerer/lunar.md

 ***Crescent Moon.*** You can magically Teleport to an unoccupied space you can see within 60 feet of yourself.
 You can bring along one willing creature you can see within 5 feet of yourself.
 That creature Teleports to an unoccupied space of your choice that you can see within 5 feet of your destination space.
 In addition, you and that creature have Resistance to all damage until the start of your next turn.

-Once you use one of these benefits, you can't use that benefit again until you finish a Long Rest, unless you spend 5 Sorcery Points to use it again.
+Once you use one of these benefits, you can't use that benefit again until you finish a **:rest-long: Long Rest**, unless you spend 5 Sorcery Points to use it again.

 --8<-- "includes/snippets/spells2/lv0-5.md"